 Revenues from most engagements are recognized as services are provided based upon hours worked and contractually agreed-upon hourly rates, as well as a computer services fee based upon hours worked.
-Some revenues are derived from fixed-price engagements, for which revenue is recognized on a proportional performance method based on the ratio of costs incurred to the total estimated project costs.
+Some revenues are derived from fixed-price engagements, for which revenue is recognized on a proportional performance method based on the ratio of costs incurred, substantially all of which are labor-related, to the total estimated project costs.
 Losses are provided for at the earliest date by which they are identified.
-Revenues also include expenses billed to clients, which include travel and other out-of-pocket expenses, outside contractors, and other reimbursable expenses.
-These expenses included in revenues in the twelve weeks ended February 15, 2002 and February 21, 2003, were \$3.4 million and \$5.2 million, respectively.
-An allowance is provided for any amounts considered uncollectible.
+Revenues also include expenses billed to clients, which include travel and other out-of-pocket expenses, outside consultants, and other reimbursable expenses.
+These reimbursable expenses included in revenues are as follows (in thousands):